 Little League International is the largest youth sports organization in the world.
 As of 2012, over 2 million boys and over 300,000 girls participated in 7000+ leagues worldwide.
 At the peak in 1994, Little League had nearly 3 million participants.

 In 1938, Carl Stotz of Williamsport, Pennsylvania came up with the idea of a youth baseball league played on a smaller diamond than that used by adults.
 On June 6, 1939 the first Little League game was played in Williamsport, as Lundy’s Lumber defeated Lycoming Dairy 23-8.
 In 1947, Hammonton, New Jersey formed the first league outside Pennsylvania, and joined 10 other Pennsylvania leagues as Williamsport hosted the first National Little League tournament that would later become the Little League World Series that year.
+Hammonton was the first Little League World Series winner outside of Pennsylvania in 1949.

 In 1951 a team from British Columbia, Canada became the first league to form outside the United States, and in 1957, Monterrey, Mexico became the first international team to win the Little League World Series.

 The Little League World Series was first broadcast on Television in 1953 on ABC.
 Howard Cosell provided the broadcast coverage.
 That same year, Middletown Little League’s Joey Jay would become the first Little League alumnus to appear in a Major League Baseball game, beginning a 13-year career with the Milwaukee Braves, Cincinnati Reds and Atlanta Braves.
 The first live coverage was in 1981, and continues each year since on the final Sunday in August on ABC.
 Presently, ESPN and ABC broadcast all of the 34 LLWS tournament games and regional games are also broadcast annually on ESPN and regional networks.
+2020 will be the first year without a LLWS tournament since 1947, due to the effects of the Covid 19 Pandemic.

 The Senior League baseball level was formed in 1961 and the Big League baseball level formed in 1968.